kate-skorija/currency-exchange/README.md

 7. Copy and paste your personal API key to store it in your .env file.
 Example: API_KEY = YOUR UNIQUE API KEY GOES HERE.

-8. Once your API key is set up, open the project in the browser of your choice by dragging and dropping the `index.html` file into a browser window.
+8. Once your API key is set up, enter `$ npm install` in your terminal to install all webpack plugins; enter `$ npm run start` to see the project in the browser.

 ## Known Bugs